LoQiseaking69/LoQiseaking69/README.md

         if you are on 📲 u might need 💻🌐 to 👁️💌                 👽🔎The More Regressed, The Smaller The Universe... 🧬🔺🔻

-I'm navigating through the complexity of artificial intelligence and Robotics, where ideas are pulled straight from the chest to whatever end... effector; probably🥁
+I'm navigating through the complexity of artificial intelligence and Robotics, stemming from my Data Science Studies at `Bloom Tech` where i'm learning to break down ideas pulled straight from the chest to whatever end... effector; probably🥁

 — a trajectory of curated ambitions.
 Whether these concepts resonate with you or spark curiosity, they represent a meticulous journey through the iterations of my work.